LMH01/MGT2_Mod_Tool/README.md

     - Additionally, you can change the chance with which the genre id should be added to the file.
 (100% = All games will have the corresponding genre as genre)
     - Example: When you add the genre "Sandbox" as genre to MGT2, and you use this feature to add the corresponding genre id to the `NpcGames.txt` file, NPC-Games will have a chance to use "Sandbox" as genre.
 - **Create backups**
     - Every time you change the game files a backup is created.
 This backup will be stored as latest backup until another backup is made.
-This latest backup can be restored with the click of one button.
+It is not recommended however to restore these backups, if you would like to remove mods please do so by using the respective menu.
+If you would like to restore the backup anyway, you have to disable the safety features.
     - Backups can be created manually
     - When starting this program for the first time an initial backup is created that can be restored later with the click of one button.
     - Backups of your saved games will be created but not automatically restored.
 To restore a save game backup go into the **Backup** menu, click **Restore Backup** and then **Restore Save Game Backup**.